Resocio/resoc/packages/cli-itdk/README.md

 - You create an image template using HTML and CSS, *once for all*
 - Resoc generates *thousands* of images based on this template

+Resoc uses Puppeteer/Chromium to turn your template into regular JPG/PNG images.

 ## Quick start

     npx itdk init my-new-resoc-template